ohleck/gnuradio-gfsk-codec/README.md

 -q determines if the input file should be a raw bitstream or an lower case hexadecimal stream (0 for binary stream or 1 for hexadecimal stream)

+## 3.3 Automate RX flow from the terminal

+### 3.3.1 Dependencies

+To be able to run the bash terminal it is necessary to install (in a Debian like distribuition):

+`$ sudo apt install expect `

+### 3.3.2 Running the script

+To fully automate the RX flow from the terminal a bash script is used.
+To run it you should run the command:

+`while true; do expect my_expect.exp; done`

+**Note**: in this case the RX options are hardcoded in the script, if needed to change/know just look the `spawn` line.

 ### Examples